 IV.
 Team Entry

-For all team sports, captains are responsible for managing their team rosters online through IMLeagues (a team name and password can be set for adding to any team – the captain sets these).
-This site is accessible through the campus recreation website at http://www.sjsu.com/spartanrec or just directly at www.imleagues.com/sjsu.
+For all team sports, captains are responsible for managing their team rosters online through IMLeagues (a team name and password can be set for adding to any team—the captain sets these).
+This site is accessible through the Spartan Recreation website at www.sjsu.edu/spartanrec or just directly at www.imleagues.com/sjsu.
 Captains are responsible for checking and informing all team members of the schedules.
 Other captain’s duties and responsibilities are detailed in the sections that follow.
 Players can also add to team rosters online with the team name and team password, after creating an account in IMLeagues.
 Teams can also change their settings on IMLeagues regarding if they are seeking players or not (in team settings).
 A good place to look is the free agent list if you want to add players.

 IMLeagues: All participants must have an IMLeagues account.
 In order to register for an IMLeagues account, follow these instructions: